pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 As well as being in different places on the screen, there is another way we need the tickets to be different — they should all cost different amounts.
-We will do this by storing the cost of each ticket in a variable belonging to that clone.
-We will put these code lines in just below the ones which switch the costume, to make sure we get the right cost with the right costume.
+We will store the cost of each ticket in a variable belonging to that clone.
+We will put the lines of code which set this variable just below the lines which switch the costume, to make sure we get the right cost with the right costume.

 {{< commit store-ticket-costs >}}

-## Store cost of chosen ticket
+## Remember cost of chosen ticket

 Once the customer clicks on one of the tickets, our program needs to remember the cost of that ticket.
 We will use a global variable for